Ettwiller/TSS/README.md

 The program takes 2 arguments (minimum),--control  the control gtf file (output from bam2firstbasegtf.pl using the control library) and --tss, the gtf file (output of bam2firstbasegtf.pl using the Cappable-seq library).
 Optional aguments are --cutoff (default 0) and --Rformat output format (default 0).
 The cutoff filters out positions for which enrichment score are below the defined cutoff (default 0).

+###[3] cluster_tss.pl :
+DESCRIPTION :

+OPTIONS :
-###[3] cluster_tss.pl : The program takes 1 argument (minimum) --tss the .gtf file (output of filter_tss.pl with Rformat 0).
+The program takes 1 argument (minimum) --tss the .gtf file (output of filter_tss.pl with Rformat 0).
 Optional argument is --cutoff (default 5) that defines the size of the upstream and downstream region for clustering consideration.

 ##DETAILS RELATED PROGRAMS :